0x646e78/0x646e78.github.io/infosec-acronyms.md

 ---
 layout: default
-title: "Cybersecurity Acronyms & Abbreviations"
+title: "InfoSec Acronyms"
 permalink: /acronyms/
 ---

+## "Cybersecurity Acronyms & Abbreviations"

 This list aims to capture globally used acronyms and abbreviations within the cybersecurity industry.
 I have generally not included vendor or location-specific abbreviations.
 For example NIST is included as it is widely relevant, but CES is not as it is used only by Tenable in their product.